PayFabric/APIs/PayFabric/Sections/Process eCheck Transaction.md

-﻿Process eCheck Transaction
+﻿Process an eCheck Transaction
 ============

 The PayFabric Transactions API support electronic check/ACH of multiple gateways, click [here](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/Gateway%20Configuration.md) for supported gateways.
 Please make sure a eCheck [Gateway Profile](https://github.com/PayFabric/Portal/blob/master/PayFabric/Sections/Configure%20Portal.md#gateway-profile) must be created before process a eCheck/ACH transaction.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

-Create a eCheck Transaction
+Create an eCheck Transaction
 --------------------

 * `POST /transaction/create` will create and save a transaction with eCheck to the PayFabric server based on the request JSON payload